GaINeR: Geometry-Aware Implicit Network Representation: Conclusion

 In this work, we introduced \our{}, a geometry-aware implicit representation that combines the continuous flexibility of neural networks with the structured expressiveness of learnable Gaussian embeddings.
 By encoding spatial coordinates through Gaussian-weighted KNN aggregation, \our{} achieves smooth, spatially coherent reconstructions while enabling 2D image manipulations.

 Our framework bridges coordinate-based MLPs with explicit geometric priors, yielding a unified model capable of high-fidelity reconstruction and photometrically consistent transformations.
 Comprehensive experiments demonstrate that \our{} surpasses prior implicit representations such as SIREN, WIRE, and MiraGe in both quantitative accuracy and visual quality, while offering greater interpretability through its Gaussian-based encoding.
+In addition, the continuous formulation of \our{} naturally supports arbitrary-resolution image synthesis, enabling seamless super-resolution and upscaling without retraining.

 Furthermore, we extend the formulation to 2D-to-3D lifting, where the learned Gaussian embeddings are projected into three-dimensional space to reconstruct depth-aware geometry and novel viewpoints from a single image.
 This generalization highlights the potential of Gaussian-encoded neural fields for bridging 2D perception and 3D reasoning, paving the way for future research in continuous, geometry-aware scene representations.